Catherine Jagiellon still fascinates Finns

 I am committed to sharing my expertise with others and bridging the gap between academia and practical re-enactment.
 I achieve this by offering courses, lectures, interviews, and presentations to enrich people's understanding of 16th-century North and East European clothing and material culture.
 Ultimately, my work showcases the synergy between rigorous research and immersive historical engagement.
 I am dedicated to preserving and bringing to life the rich history of 16th-century women through the lens of clothing and material culture.

-1. I believe one of the reasons why Catherine is still remembered in Finland after five centuries is that she was part of a new era in history.
-Duke John of Finland transformed the old Medieval Turku Castle, the centre of his Duchy, into a Renaissance palace for him and Catherine, following the latest architectural trends.
+I believe one of the reasons why Catherine is still remembered in Finland after five centuries is that she was part of a new era in history.
+Duke Johan of Finland transformed the old Medieval Turku Castle, the center of his Duchy, into a Renaissance palace for him and Catherine, following the latest architectural trends.
 We also have an increased understanding of the Castle and its people starting from the 16th century, so we know more about this era than the times before.
-Adding Catherine’s immense possessions to the equation, her and John’s time in Turku is remembered as a period of great wealth.
+Adding Catherine’s immense possessions to the equation, her and Johan’s time in Turku is remembered as a period of great wealth.

 Catherine also stands out from the other Queens of Sweden due to her heritage, which may have contributed to her being remembered.